roadside taverns served whiskey, beer, rum punch, and other forms of alcohol, and provided community gathering places

 Source: Library of Congress, Barroom dancing (by John Lewis Krimmel, c.1820)

 The colonists made beer, distilled brandy from local fruit, and imported rum made from sugar cane grown on the Caribbean islands.
-There were no Singapore Sling or Moscow Mule cocktails then, but mixing different components was common.
+There were no Manhattans or Moscow Mule cocktails then, but mixing different components was common.
 A popular drink was "flip," made with a combination of beer, rum, dried pumpkin, plus eggs or cream.
-The ingredients were stirred together in a container, and a hot metal rod ("flip-dog") would be thrust into the center to create a heated frothy drink.2
+The ingredients were stirred together in a container, then a hot metal rod ("flip-dog") would be thrust into the center.
+The heat cooked the eggs and caramelized the sugar, creating a sweet and frothy drink.

 Much of the alcohol created by Virginia's colonists in the 1700's was brandy produced from orchard fruits (especially apples), rather than distilled from grains such as corn or rye.
 Only the wealthy owners of large plantations had the capital to set up a distillery.
 After fruit trees were planted and began producing, the fruit was harvested and fermented into cider with the alcohol equivalent to what is in a beer today.
 Cider could be reprocessed through distillation into a higher-alcohol brandy, which could be stored and transported easily compared to beer/cider.